mslinn/quill-cache/README.md

 }
 ```

-The `quill-cache` section specifies parameters for this library:
+The `quill-cache` section of the configuration file specifies parameters for this library:
 You can make up your own subsections and call them whatever you want.
     The supplied `reference.conf` file also has sample MySQL sections for sync and async, plus an async Postgres section.
 The contents of the named subsections are database-dependent.